astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 in no way a comprehensive presentation of all aspects and implications of the Big Bang Theory.

-Friedman-Robertson-Walker metric?
-Friedman equations?
-Expansion of the universe?
-Hubble diagram.
-Acceleration of expansion.
+Homogeneous and isotropic.

+3-D analogy.
+Co-moving coordinates.

+Expansion of U as changing scale factor.

+Hubble Law and intepretation of redshift.

 ## Problems